 Learn more: How blocked content affects HTTPS migrations

 Make sure Google is not reporting any errors or warnings about your robots.txt file.
 If any are reported they should be addressed.
 Review the content of your robots.txt file and double check that it is the way you want it to be.
 Note if you are pointing to a site map in the robot.txt instructions.

 5. Check the sitemap report

 Dashboard > Crawl > Sitemaps

-If you are using a sitemap, you are going to want to make sure there are no issues with it because you are very likely going to be using the same format for your HTTPS sitemap.
-If you are already using sitemaps the switch to HTTPS will require that you have two of them, one for HTTP and one for HTTPS.
+If you are using a sitemap, make sure there are no issues with it, because you are very likely going to be using the same format for your HTTPS sitemap.
+If you are already using sitemaps, the switch to HTTPS will require that you have two of them, one for HTTP and one for HTTPS.

 Learn more: Sitemap considerations for HTTPS migrations